 Using the original maple top and mahogany back design, the PRS S2 Custom 24 combines the classic body shape with new beautiful tones.
 And the 85/15 “S” pickups and a three-way switch allows you to customize your tone.

-If you’re looking to spend between $1,500 and $2,000 on a guitar, you must mean business.
+If you’re looking to spend a pretty penny on a guitar, you must mean business.
 And that’s perfect, because the guitars you’ll find in this price range are for the expert guitarists.
 We’re talking professional studio players, touring musicians, and undiscovered bedroom guitar heroes.

 This is when the quality jumps from “This is a sweet guitar” to “This might be the best guitar I’ve ever played!”

-Once you go above $2,000, most of the guitars are pretty similar in terms of quality.
-But for axes under $2,000, here are three solid choices:
+Once you go above a certain price, most of the guitars are pretty similar in terms of quality.
+Here are two solid choices:

 D’Angelico EX-DC Standard